girls

 All trademarks, copyright and logos belong to their respective owners.

 12/2007 Cynthia J. O'Hora.
-Individuals and educators may freely use this activity. line
+Individuals and educators may freely use this activity

 tree icon Save a tree - use a Digital Answer Format - Highlight the text.
 Copy it.
 Paste it in a word processing document.
 Save the document in your folder.
 Answer on the word processing document in a contrasting color (not yellow) or font (avoid Symbol, blackmore, brodfont dear or other ornate artistic fonts).
 Save frequently as you work.
 Enter your name and the date in a header.
 Submit the assignment via a class dropbox or an email attachment.
 Bad things happen.
 Save a copy of your document in your computer.